 2. CONDUCT OF PASSENGERS

 Travelling on a bus means sharing the space with other people.
 Passengers must therefore do nothing which endangers or causes discomfort or offence to any other person on the bus.
-Specifically, passengers must not smoke, put their feet on seats, play music which another passenger can hear or cause any other disturbance.
+Specifically, passengers must not smoke, (including the use of electronic cigarettes or personal vapourisers), put their feet on seats, play music which another passenger can hear or cause any other disturbance.

 Additionally, passengers must not distract or obstruct the driver, or interfere with any equipment on the bus.